Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Lincoln Police DepartmentJustice and Law Enforcement Center575 S 10th Street, Lincoln, NE 68524Phone: 402-441-7210Hours: Monday through Friday, 1 p.m. to 3 p.m.Fee: $5 for up to three cards.
 Additional cards are $5 each

 Nebraska State PatrolInvestigative Services Center3800 NW 12th, Lincoln, NE 68524Phone: 402-479-4971Hours: Monday through Friday, 8 a.m. to 4 p.m.Call to schedule an appointment

 The Lancaster County Sheriff's Office accepts sex offender registrations and investigates registry violations under our jurisdiction.
 However, the Nebraska database of registered offenders is maintained by the Nebraska State Patrol.
 You can look up offenders on their public website.

 Another resource, the Dru Sjodin National Sex Offender Public Website (NSOPW), coordinated by the U.S. Department of Justice, is a cooperative effort between Jurisdictions hosting public sex offender registries and the federal government.

 The City of Lincoln has an ordinance regarding junk vehicles on private property, 10.42.110, and enforcement is handled by the Sheriff's Office within the three mile zoning jurisdiction of the City of Lincoln.

 Download the Lancaster County Junk Vehicle informational letter that summarizes the ordinance.

-If you which to file a complaint of misconduct on the part of a Deputy Sheriff, you can call 402-441-6500 anytime and ask to speak with a supervisor or you can come to the Sheriff’s Office in the Justice and Law Enforcement Center, located at 575 S 10th Street.
+If you wish to file a complaint of misconduct on the part of a Deputy Sheriff, you can call 402-441-6500 anytime and ask to speak with a supervisor or you can come to the Sheriff’s Office in the Justice and Law Enforcement Center, located at 575 S 10th Street.